yobgob/too-many-hooks/too-many-hooks/README.md

 ## Structure

 All hooks are contained in the `/src` directory.
-Each should have its own `useHook.ts` file which declares and exports the hook and all of its types.
-These should then all be exported from `src/index.ts`.
+Each has its own `use<Hook>.ts` file which declares and exports the hook and all of its types.
+These are all subsequently exported from the top-level `src/index.ts`.

 ## Documentation

-All hooks and types should have block comments that adhere to [JSDoc standards](https://jsdoc.app/) with the goal of adhering to [TSDoc](https://tsdoc.org/) in the future.
-For functions this should also include usage examples where possible.
+All hooks and types have block comments that adhere to [JSDoc standards](https://jsdoc.app/) with the goal of adhering to [TSDoc](https://tsdoc.org/) in the future.
+For functions this includes usage examples where possible.